GitKageHub/Schedule1SaveSupport/README.md

 ### 🐛 Issues

 Report bugs or suggest features.
-This will be up on GitHub following the initial release.
+This will be up on GitHub shortly following the initial release.

 ### 📜 License